Samuel F. Vinton: Biography

+Congress

 After holding various local offices, he was elected to the Eighteenth Congress on a non-partisan ballot.
 Vinton was re-elected to the Nineteenth, Twentieth, Twenty-first, Twenty-second, Twenty Third and Twenty-fourth Congresses.
 In the Twenty-third Congress he was an Anti-Jacksonian Democrat and in the Twenty-fourth and succeeding Congresses he was a Whig.

+Later career

 He did not seek re-election in 1836, returning to Ohio to his successful practice of law.
 Whig Presidential elector in 1840 for Harrison/Tyler.
 However, he returned to Congress in 1843, again as a Whig.
 In his second service in Congress, he was a member of the Twenty-eighth, Twenty-ninth, Thirtieth, and Thirty-first Congresses.
 He was noted for his service on the Public Lands Committee, helping to create the United States Department of the Interior, and, as Thomas Ewing put it, had "more influence in the House of Representatives, much more, than any other man in it."
 He was an authority on parliamentary procedure and in the Thirtieth Congress, he declined the Speakership but took the chairmanship of the Ways and Means Committee instead.

 President Millard Fillmore offered him the post of Secretary of the Interior, but he declined.
 He did not run for re-election in 1850, instead running for Governor of Ohio as a Whig in 1851.
 In 1853, he became president of the Cleveland and Toledo Railroad, retiring the next year to Washington, D.C.

 In 1862, President Abraham Lincoln appointed him to appraise the value of slaves freed in the District of Columbia.

+He was a trustee of Ohio University from 1848 to 1862.

+Death and burial

 He died in Washington that year and was buried in Gallipolis, Ohio.

-He was a trustee of Ohio University from 1848 to 1862.